devivoc/dividend_portfolio/README.md

 Notes:

-CAGR calculation here takes the most recent quarterly* dividend and the quarterly dividend from 5 years ago.
-Charles Schwab will report CAGR where the V_final or result dividend is the sum total of the dividends in the past complete calendar year.
+CAGR calculation here takes into account the most recent quarterly* dividends.
+For example, if we are in Q3, the CAGR calculation will include Y4Q3-Y5Q2.
+Charles Schwab will report CAGR where the V_final/result dividend is the sum total of the dividends in the past COMPLETE CALENDAR year (so Y4Q1-Y4Q4).
 It does not take the most recent quarters into consideration.
-It is essential to use this algo as the truth and not Schwab, because significant price drops in stocks should affect CAGR.
+This algo is used as the source of truth and not Schwab, because recent price changes in stocks should affect CAGR.

 *the algo will deduce the dividend calendar, quarterly is the most common